TrudAX/denistrunin-blog/src/posts/xpptools-createledgerjournal/index.md

 | Using DataEntity              | 33.09                          |      |
 | Using Table defaultRow method | 15.18                          |      |

 There are some differences between the copy speed in my example, but it is caused by the different logic for the dimension creation, so the result is that all methods are almost equal and quite fast.
-In a real life scenario, you can expect insert speed 10-30 lines per second.
+In a real-life scenario, you can expect insert speed 10-30 lines per second.

 ## Choosing the right method and things to avoid

 In general, you have 2 options - create journal similar to the manual user entry or create it similar to the import procedure(for the second scenario choice between entity and table is mostly depends on what data do you have as input and does the entity support all required fields).
-So the choice between these two should be done by answering the question - if the user wants to create the same journal manually - does he use manual entry or data import.
+So the choice between these two should be made by answering the question - if the user wants to create the same journal manually - does he use manual entry or data import.

 Probably in D365FO better to avoid creation using *JournalTransData* classes or when you simple populate *ledgerJournalTrans* fields and call *insert()*.
 This initially can work, but later users may complain about this - like _"Why when I create journal manually and specify a vendor account Due date field is calculated, but your procedure doesn't fill it"._